 ]]>

-COVID-19 Impact: Material Supply Update /covid-19-impact-material-supply-update-2/ Tue, 07 Apr 2020 20:00:16 +0000 /?p=12104 The current situation regarding COVID-19 and the supply chain of materials is ever changing.
+COVID-19 Impact: Material Supply Update /covid-19-impact-material-supply-update-2/?utm_source=rss&utm_medium=rss&utm_campaign=covid-19-impact-material-supply-update-2 Tue, 07 Apr 2020 20:00:16 +0000 /?p=12104 The current situation regarding COVID-19 and the supply chain of materials is ever changing.
 The information below provides a snap-shot of where we are currently and the outlook on how this will affect our industry.
 Market Watch as COVID-19 Evolves Insight from Peter Capone, Consigli’s Director of Purchasing GLOBAL… More >

 The post COVID-19 Impact: Material Supply Update appeared first on Consigli Construction.